r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 = Will my website slow down if I Install Rank Math? = No. Rank Math's code has been created and optimized for maximum performance.
 That is why using Rank Math on your website will not slow down your website.
 On the contrary, there is a good chance that your website will perform better than ever with Rank Math, as it does the job of multiple plugins.
 Once you remove the unnecessary plugins from your website, your website's performance is sure to get better.

-= Will you setup Rank Math on my website? =
+= Will you set up Rank Math on my website? =
-Rank Math is pretty easy to setup on your website.
+Rank Math is pretty easy to set up on your website.
 Apart from detailed instructions on how to install Rank Math on your website, we've built in a user-friendly setup wizard that will help you setup and configure Rank Math perfectly for your website.
 If you face any issues even after using the setup wizard, please get in touch with the support team by sending an email to support@rankmath.com

 = Do I have to remove other SEO plugins if I install Rank Math? = That is preferred.
 Rank Math is designed to be an all in one SEO plugin that takes care of everything SEO-related.
 If you use other SEO plugins with Rank Math on your website, not only will the performance of your website be negatively affected, but both plugins working together can produce unexpected SEO results.